alphalon/kotlin-scripting/README.md

 Several environment variables can be set to configure the behavior of the run script:

+- `KO_TEMPLATE` - name of the file to use for a template when creating new scripts
 - `KO_ADDITIONAL_SEARCH_ROOTS` - list of search root directories
 - `KO_ADDITIONAL_SEARCH_DIRS` - list of subdirectories below search roots to find scripts
 - `KO_ADDITIONAL_REPO_MARKERS` - additional markers used to locate the repository directory